top of page

 What Is Hashing

-You might have seen us running around, singing inappropriate songs, or making mysterious flour symbols in your local woods.
+You might have seen us running around in weird outfits, singing dirty songs, or making mysterious flour symbols in your local woods.

 They head out ahead of everyone else (the "Hounds") stocked with flour and beer.
 Along the way, the hares lay flour marks on the ground which tell the pack where to go.
 Sometimes those marks might have everyone stop to sing a song or tell a (hopefully funny) joke.
 Most trails have 2 extra long stops where the pack catches up and grabs some beer.
 Below are some of the marks you might encounter.
 Don't worry about memorizing them though - we always explain them at the start!